SAF do Vasco FAQ: ge answers the most asked questions to Google | vasco

 Paulo Bracks, who has passed through América-MG and Inter, will be the executive director of football.
 He had already been working alongside manager Carlos Brazil in recent weeks, but as of this week he should definitely take over the portfolio.
 There is caution on the part of the company, which should only announce news in its structure after the conclusion of the bureaucratic procedures and signatures for the official creation of the SAF.

-The current strongman of Vasco football, Carlos Brazil is still at Vasco, at least at this first moment.
+Current strongman of Vasco football, Carlos Brazil is still in Vasco, at least in this first moment.
 He still does not have a defined position, but the expectation is that he will work alongside Paulo Bracks.

 Vasco SAF organization chart — Photo: Infoesporte